The agile testing pyramid helps testers understand how to implement automated testing. This valuable guide was originated by agile expert, Mike Cohn.

 The pyramid provides a starting place for new QA testers to jump off from, and it gives a 'single source of truth' for established QA testers to refer back to.
 In doing so, it meets a range of needs.
 This is what we're talking about:

 A quick disclaimer about the agile testing pyramid

 First off, yes, there are many other ways of visualizing this process.
 A diagram that illustrates something this complex or abstract is never going to tell the whole story.

 Over the years the number of tiers, arrows, asterisks and thought bubbles added to this diagram could make your head spin.
 We're keeping the visual simple, and will unpack some of the nuance here.

 It's all about ROI

 'It costs almost five times more to fix a coding defect once the system is released that it does to fix it in unit testing.'

 — Paul Grossman, IT consultant, in 'Automated testing ROI: fact or fiction?'

 The two categories at the bottom of the pyramid - unit and component testing - represent those types of testing that benefit most from automation.
-As you move up the hierarchy, the return on investment is less (and naturally reaches a zero point at the moment you hit manual and exploratory tests, which are non-automated).
-The earlier and more often in the process you test, the better and more cost-effective the outcome.

 Why automate testing?